barronbytes/candidate-application-api/README.md

 ## Usage [🔝](#candidate-application-api-)

 The project lacks a frontend.
 The project can be run in the terminal by typing the command `uvicorn main:app --reload`.
-Successful runs are followed by a single white page opening with the text "Welcome to the Candidate Application API!".
+Successful runs are followed by a single white page opening with the text _"Welcome to the Candidate Application API!"_.
 Sample curl commands to use can be found in the unit test file.

 ## Project Overview [🔝](#candidate-application-api-)